karlkimbert-danguecan/karlkimbert-danguecan/README.md

 ---

-## 🎨 Creative Showcase & Interests
+## 🎨 CREATIVE INTERESTS & SHOWCASES
 *For me, IT isn't just about logic—it's the modern canvas for world-building.*

 * **The Power of Lore:** I am deeply captivated by game lore, intricate world-building, and fantasy-driven narratives.
 I thrive in communities built on a shared admiration for the "magic" of technology.
 To me, a great piece of software or a beautiful design should feel like a story you want to get lost in.